Southwest Management District: County government

 Harris Health System (formerly Harris County Hospital District) designated Valbona Health Center (formerly People's Health Center) in Greater Sharpstown for ZIP code 77074.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

 State representation

 The Texas Juvenile Justice Department (formerly of the Texas Youth Commission) Houston District Office is located in Greater Sharpstown.

-Crime

-In regards to the ZIP code 77074, one area pizza parlor, as of 2006, does not make deliveries to four apartment complexes due to fear of crime.
-In regards to five or six others, it only makes deliveries at daylight hours.

 Culture

 In 2007, the group Neighborhood Centers Inc. announced that it would build the Gulfton Neighborhood Campus at the intersection of Rookin Street and High Star Drive when it raises $20 million.
 The Baker-Ripley Neighborhood Center, the neighborhood center at the intersection in Greater Sharpstown, was scheduled to open in December 2009.